 The production of cotton clothes consumes a lot of water and energy.
 When you buy and sell thrift clothes, shoes, bags, and other fashion items, you decrease the demand for new items hence, reducing the pressure on manufacturers to produce these items in large quantities.

 People who buy used cars help reduce the need for companies to source materials required to build the car and ship it around the world, thereby reducing pollution to some extent.
 According to a 2015 study, the demand for more new goods will decrease if there is a constant supply of used products that are still valuable.
-In other words, second-hand markets have a positive impact on the environment2.
+In other words, second-hand markets have a positive impact on the environment1.

-It's very possible to come upon a lucky luxury find when shopping second-hand.
+It's possible to find a lucky luxury when shopping second-hand.
 In fact, some people earn a side income by browsing for high-valued items and reselling them for a profit.
 You can buy those items you may only see online and are beyond your budget for less money or by using a gift card at a second-hand store.

 You can find high-end designer outfits on eBay, Facebook, an online thrift shop, a garage sale, charity shops, or retail stores.
 And you might just find a rare vintage or luxury item you will love.

 Second-hand shopping and ethical shopping work hand-in-hand.
 As a regular thrift shopper, you will be contributing less to the average output of manufacturers.
 This happens when we, as a global society, choose to buy fewer new products.
 Manufacturers make so much to sate a hungry market.
-Reduce the demand, and we reduce their activities that contribute to pollution and the degradation of our environment.
+Reduce the demand, and we reduce the activities that contribute to pollution and the degradation of our environment.